adriangligor/hhvm_ext_pcurl/README.md

+# This project is deprecated!
+As the HHVM project evolves, the effort to keep PCURL in sync with their code has proven to be too high.
+At the same time our internal use-case has disappeared by rewriting critical parts of our software in a more appropriate language than PHP.
+This project will not be updated, the last supported HHVM version will stay 3.9.

 # PCURL - HHVM persistent cURL

 PCURL is an extension for [HHVM](https://github.com/facebook/hhvm) that mirrors the default cURL extension but allows TCP/IP sockets to be reused by a series of consecutive requests.
 This, combined with [HTTP persistent connections](http://en.wikipedia.org/wiki/HTTP_persistent_connection), enables opening a connection to a remote HTTP server and reusing it over longer periods of time.
 This extension is a simple fork of the actual [HHVM cURL extension](http://docs.hhvm.com/manual/en/ref.curl.php) and offers the same API with renamed function and constant names.
 Existing code needs to be changed in a trivial way in order to use PCURL, by renaming a couple of function calls and parameters.